 The main purpose of the RGB colour model is for the sensing, representation and display of images in electronic systems, such as televisions and computers, not for use in printing.

 Artwork files should not be supplied as RGB but should be converted to CMYK (or to specific PMS colours if the job requires it).
-For more information see our Blog/Resources on how to correctly set up your artwork ready for print.
+For more information see our Blog/Resources - How to create artwork ready for print